hongquan/CoBang/README.rst

 Package for Debian/Ubuntu
 -------------------------

 Will try to figure out later.
-Currently, we have `Logbook`_ as one dependency and it has not gone into in Debian/Ubuntu repo yet.
-That will block our packaging process, or we have to package Logbook ourselves.

 Run